 - Lentil and tomato soup with spelt sourdough bread.

-- Soya sausages with mashed potato, onion gravy, and peas
+- Soya sausages with mashed potato, onion gravy and peas.

-- Roasted mixed vegetables on a bed of quinoa and steamed kale
+- Roasted mixed vegetables on a bed of quinoa and steamed kale.

-- Tofu scrambled with peas, courgette, peppers, and nutritional yeast flakes
+- Tofu scrambled with peas, courgette, peppers, and nutritional yeast flakes.

-A snack can be smaller, and doesn’t necessarily need to have all food groups with it if you are good with your main meals
+A snack can be smaller, and doesn’t necessarily need to have all food groups with it if you are good with your main meals.

 - Fresh or dried fruits with a handful of nuts or seeds

-- Oatcakes and hummus or sliced avocado
+- Oatcakes with hummus or sliced avocado

 - Homemade popcorn popped in coconut oil